kshojaei/search-recommendation-systems/docs/learning_guide.md

 ---

-**Remember: The goal is not just to pass the interview, but to become a better data scientist who can make real impact at Walmart! 🚀**
+**Remember: The goal is not just to pass the interview, but to become a better data scientist who can make real impact in search and recommendation systems!**